-In addition to assessing and determining claims, SEGC is a non-representative defendant in proceedings instigated by the liquidators of BBY under which they have applied for various orders and directions in relation to the distribution of the funds in BBY's client segregated accounts (CSAs).
-These broadly relate to pooling of the CSA's.
-The outcome will affect the amount of claims payable by SEGC.
-If the CSAs are pooled it is more likely that payments in respect of certain claims may need to be pro-rated down than if the CSAs are not pooled.
-The application is scheduled to be heard in early 2017.
+In addition to assessing and determining claims, SEGC was a party in proceedings brought by the BBY liquidators to determine how monies held in BBY's client segregated accounts (CSAs) should be distributed.
+These broadly relate to pooling of the CSAs.
+The outcome will affect the amount of claims payable (or recoverable from BBY) by SEGC.
+The application was heard in early 2017.
+As at the date of this report no judgement has yet been handed down.
 Further commentary is included later in the report.